DoSomething/contentful-prototype/docs/development/deployments/contentful-content-management-api.md

 $ node contentful/content-management-scripts/20XX_XX_001_logs_all_entries.js --space-id $SPACE_ID --access-token $CONTENTFUL_MANAGEMENT_ACCESS_TOKEN
 ```

+If your script utilizes the `processEntries` helper method from `/helpers`, than the script can either be applied to all entries of the provided type through the `--all` flag, or a single entry of the provided type through `--[contentType]-id [id]` (e.g. `--campaign-id 12345`).

 ### Pro Tips

 * Since, unlike the migration CLI, there is no way to initially run the script to see if it's valid.
 You might want to first go about testing with a dummy (staging / personal) Contentful Space to ensure your script will behave as intended!